magdielmarques/neo-nasa/README.md

 ## About Project
  >"Near-Earth Objects (NEOs) are comets and asteroids that have been nudged by the gravitational attraction of nearby planets into orbits that allow them to enter the Earth’s neighborhood" - (NASA)

-Then in this project i'll provide ( in the simples web page ) it for all of us.
+Then in this project i'll provide ( in the simple web page ) it for all of us.

 ## Utilized Tech Stack
 1. JavaScript